For many women, getting their period is terrible news for sex lives. Turning your bedsheets into crime scene evidence isn’t the most attractive sight.

 Pure, platform with no bots and fakes

 In Pure, the algorithm will delete your account an hour after you start searching for a partner.
 If you match, you have another hour to talk in the chat — then it will also be automatically deleted.
-This makes the service inaccessible and uninteresting for bots, fakes, and crooks.
+Unlike most sites like Backpages, this service inaccessible and uninteresting for bots, fakes, and crooks.
 Pure users are alive personalities who do not hide their desires and want to find a partner in the next hour.

 Can a man get an infection from period blood?